pu2clr/SI4735/README.md

 #### SAVING RECEIVER STATUS INTO THE INTERNAL EEPROM

 You can store useful receiver data into the internal Arduino EEPROM.
-Currente band information, Bandthwith, step, mode, audio volume and filter are examples of data that can be stored into the internal EEPROM and restored when you turn the receiver on again.
+Current band information, Bandwidth, step, mode, audio volume and filter are examples of data that can be stored into the internal EEPROM and restored when you turn the receiver on again.
 See the section [Storing data into the internal EEPROM before shutdowning](extras/schematic#storing-data-into-the-internal-eeprom-before-shutdowning) for details.

 <BR>